 What do I need to do to get licensed?

 This varies some by state, but the general requirements post-graduation are to take a national exam (scoring at/above the passing mark) and to complete enough clinical hours to match the minimum requirements.
 Here are the licensure requirements by state.

 What about living in Boston?

-Do I need to attend an informational session/open house to be accepted into the program?
-Is an interview mandatory?
+Do I need to attend an interview to be accepted into the program?

 Yes.
-Some applicants choose to attend one of these to inform a decision of whether to apply to our program.
-Others choose to apply first, then if granted an interview, come for a full-day informational session and interview.
-The latter tends to be the first choice for applicants who are not local.
 Interviews are mandatory in order to be accepted into the program.
 Interviews give you and us an opportunity to meet and determine whether we are a mutual fit.
+These are offered invitation-only.